Deselect Start Animation by Drawing the Chart Background: A full breakdown

 5. Cross-Browser Compatibility:

 Ensuring cross-browser compatibility is crucial for any web development project.
 Different browsers may implement event handling and canvas rendering slightly differently.
-Therefore, it is essential to test the implementation thoroughly on different browsers and devices to ensure that it works as expected.
+That's why, You really need to test the implementation thoroughly on different browsers and devices to make sure it works as expected.

 You may need to use browser-specific prefixes or polyfills to ensure compatibility with older browsers.